 Patin-Couffin Access Layer

-is a required device I/O interface for various applications, such as DVD43
+serves as input/output interface for various programs, such as DVD43

 ASPI stands for Advanced SCSI Programming Interface.